fenago/kubernetes-course/md/Lab_5.md

 namespace/cluster.
 Hence, it\'s a good idea to add resource requests and limits to the pod configuration in a production environment.

-As mentioned earlier in the chapter, a pod can run more than one container.
+As mentioned earlier in the lab, a pod can run more than one container.
 In the following exercise, we will create a pod with more than one container.